-24.0 Monitoring and review
+24. Monitoring and review

-This policy is reviewed at least annually by the DSL and the headteacher.
+This policy is reviewed at least annually by the DSL who is also the headteacher.
 This policy will be updated as needed to ensure it is up-to-date with safeguarding issues as they emerge and evolve, including any lessons learnt.